 His work balances design simplicity with the needs of users, the available technical means and the realities of budget and time.
-His residential design work has been featured in Metropolitan Home, Interior Design, Fine Homebuilding, Men’s Health Living, NY Times, and the book “Brooklyn Modern.”
+His residential design work has been featured in The Wall Street Journal, Metropolitan Home, Interior Design, Fine Homebuilding, Men’s Health Living, NY Times, and the book “Brooklyn Modern.”

 Brendan was born in Boston, Massachusetts.
 His parents moved to Brooklyn in 1972 where he grew up and attended primary and secondary school.
 He graduated from the University of Virginia in 1989 with a Bachelor of Science degree in Architecture.
 He worked for I.M.
 Pei and Partners and Rafael Vinoly Architects before leaving for Yale University where he received his Master of Architecture degree in 1994.

 Brendan lives with his wife and son in Brooklyn, NY in a house he designed and tinkers with constantly.
-In addition to his professional work, Brendan serves on the Board of the Brooklyn Central YMCA, where he is the chair of the buildings committee, and on the Board of St. Boniface Oratory, where he is a member of the buildings and grounds committee.
+In addition to his professional work, Brendan serves on the Board of the Brooklyn Bridge Park Conservancy, the Board of the Brooklyn Central YMCA, where he is the chair of the buildings committee, as well as serving on the Board of Advisors for the Historic Districts Council.